Under data protection law we are legally required to provide information about how we use your information in a way that is:

-Where you have consented to the use of your data in a particular research project, the participant information leaflet would have been given to you as part of the consent process (see "our legal basis for processing personal information about you").
+Where you have consented to the use of your data in a particular research project and have therefore become a study participant, you would have been given a participant information leaflet as part of the consent process (see "our legal basis for processing personal information about you").
 This document will tell you what types of personal information we will use in connection with the specific research study or project you are participating in and (where applicable) its sources.

 We will often get the necessary information directly from you.
 In other cases, we might already hold the required information due to the healthcare we provide to you.
 For information we are likely to already hold about you due to the care we provide, please refer to our main privacy notice for patients.

 You are not legally or contractually obliged to supply us with your personal information or to agree that information we already hold about you for care purposes may be used for research purposes.